Happy New Year!

 Koppelman: “We’re huge fans of, like Mad Men, I get asked this a lot online, I think we both do, ‘what’s your favorite TV shows of all time?’
 My two favorite TV shows of all time are Mad Men and The Sopranos.
 And both Matt Weiner and David Chase have said that each season they try to do every idea that they have.
 They might have an idea where the show is going, at a certain point along the way, ending images come to you, or ideas about where the characters might go.
 But we try really hard to do every great idea, every story turn, every character move that we think of each season, we wanna do it in the season, We care a lot about making each episode really work.
 We want each episode to be as close to an hour-long movie as it possibly as can be.
 And so we try to jam as much stuff into each episode and into each season as we know how to do.”

-Finally, I have to say this recent tweet from Brian Koppelman made my heart beat faster!
+And I admit this tweet from Brian Koppelman made my heart beat faster!

 Can’t spoil it.
 Won’t spoil it.
 But the thing we are shooting tonight has been on the Billions writers’ room white board since beginning of season one.
 Not a plot twist.
 A moment in life.
 It’s about as Billions a thing as there is.
 And it’s finally happening. #Billions.